IBMDataScience/SparkSummitDemo/README.md

 - Paste this code in your new R Markdown document in Data Science Experience
 - Select lines 21 - 65 and execute (This is a one time set up to install all necessary packages)
 - Click the Knit button with the ball of yarn next to it
+- Ignore the error on the pop-up and click the button "Open in Browser" to see the app in a web browser
 - Open the app in a browser to interact with it, share the link with anyone